Is It Safe to Travel to Equatorial Guinea in 2026?

 Traveler Impact

-Solo travelers face a heightened risk of petty crime, particularly in urban areas where local police may be unable to respond effectively to incidents.
+Solo travelers face a heightened risk of petty crime, particularly in urban areas where local police may be unable to provide adequate support.

-Remote workers may find decent connectivity in urban areas but should be prepared for potential health risks and limited medical services.
+Remote workers may find suitable environments in urban areas but should be wary of connectivity issues and the risk of petty crime.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Equatorial Guinea.